UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 ### Motivation <a name="mot1"></a>

 If you are planning to use CycleGAN for a practical application, it is important to be aware of its strengths and limitations.
 It works well on tasks that involve color or texture changes, like day-to-night photo translations, or photo-to-painting tasks like collection style transfer (see above).
-However, tasks that require substantial geometric changes to the image, such as cat-to-dog translations, usually fail.
+However, tasks that require substantial geometric changes to the image, such as cat-to-dog translations, usually fail [insert citation].

 ### Architecture <a name="arch1"></a>

+The architecture of CycleGAN consists of a generator taken from Johnson et al [citation here], which consists of 3 convolutional layers, 6 residual block layers, 2 transpose convolutional layers and a final convolution output layer.
+Should also be noted that all layers similar to Johnson et al are followed by instance normalization.

 ![CycleGAN Generator](/assets/images/team14/cycleGAN-generator.png)
-* Fig X. Example of CycleGAN Generator architecture
+* Fig X. Example of CycleGAN Generator architecture, https://towardsdatascience.com/cyclegan-learning-to-translate-images-without-paired-training-data-5b4e93862c8d

+The discriminator uses a 70x70 PatchGAN architecture, which are used to classify 70x70 overlapped images to see if they are real or fake.
+The PatchGAN architecture consists of 5 convolutional layers with instance normalization [insert citation].

 ![CycleGAN Discriminator](/assets/images/team14/cycleGAN-discriminator.webp)
-* Fig X. Example of CycleGAN Discriminator architecture
+* Fig X. Example of CycleGAN Discriminator architecture, https://towardsdatascience.com/cyclegan-learning-to-translate-images-without-paired-training-data-5b4e93862c8d

 ### Architecture Blocks and Code Implementation <a name="archBlocks1"></a>

 ### Results <a name="res1"></a>